Learning Approximate Nash Equilibria in Cooperative Multi-Agent Reinforcement Learning via Mean-Field Subsampling: Introduction

 \textbf{Contributions.} We propose \texttt{ALTERNATING-MARL}, a framework that couples a \emph{subsampled mean-field} Q-learning procedure for the global agent \cite{anand2024efficientreinforcementlearningglobal,anand2025meanfield} with a generic local-agent learning procedure that acts as an approximate best-response oracle in the induced local MDP.
 The framework alternates between updating the global agent's policy (global update) and updating the local agents' policy (local update) according to the best-response dynamics, where a \emph{global update} fixes the local policy and learns a near-best-response global policy using only $k$ sampled local agents, and a \emph{local update} fixes the global policy and updates the shared local policy using any RL routine with a provable performance guarantee.
 We show this converges to an $\smash{\tilde{O}(1/\sqrt{k})}$-approximate Nash equilibrium with high probability.
-We also bound the sample complexity of this process, removing the exponential dependence on the size of the action space from prior works: at $\smash{k=O(\log n)}$, \texttt{ALTERNATING-MARL} achieves polylogarithmic sample complexity in $n$ and decouples the prohibitive dependence on the size of the action space.\looseness=-1
+We also bound the sample complexity of this process, removing the exponential dependence on the size of the action space from prior works.
+Moreover, at $\smash{k=O(\log n)}$, \texttt{ALTERNATING-MARL} achieves a polylogarithmic sample complexity in $n$ and decouples the prohibitive dependence on the size of the action space.
 While our primary focus is on providing a theoretical analysis of the method, we provide numerical simulations and implementation details of \texttt{ALTERNATING-MARL} for a multi-robot control setting in \cref{sec: numerical simulations}.
-It is our hope \texttt{ALTERNATING-MARL} will provide a useful theoretical and modeling framework to further the exploration of sequential subsampling in Markov games, and potentially inspire new practical MARL algorithms.